[ N | Introduction | Song Index ]

 Blood is thicker than water is an English proverb meaning bonds between family members are stronger than other relationships.
 Apparently, here bonds between members of a chosen group are even stronger.
 Other songs about family are

-BD3, Dawn, Familiy, Family Life, Home, Inheritance, My People and Twilight Home.
+BD3, Dawn, Familiy, Family Life, Home, Inheritance, March in September, My People and Twilight Home.

 [ Back to No Mirror, No Shadow ]